SINTEFMedtek/CustusX/doc/shared_manual/features/cx_user_doc_feature_overview.md

 -----------------------------------------------------------

 The view area consist of several Views, each of which can visualize either 2D, 3D or video data.
-The 2D views show data in either Saggital, Axial, Coronal or in a plane defined by the active tool.
+The 2D views show data in either Sagittal, Axial, Coronal or in a plane defined by the active tool.
 Each View belong to a View Group, and all Views in a View Group display the *same data*.

 As an example, we display two groups containing different data, 3D+ACS and ACS.